Skip to main content

 Inviting a user

 Inviting a user is a polite first move.
 You'll invite users via email, just like you would using the Slack user invitation UI.
-The user doesn't have to be a member of your Grid organization yet.
+The user doesn't have to be a member of your Enterprise organization yet.

 Use the admin.users.invite method to invite a new user.
 You can specify channels that you'd like the user to join using the channel_ids parameter, and can also designate the user as a single-channel or multi-channel guest by using the is_restricted and is_ultra_restricted parameters respectively.